 API Security

-4. Input Validation and Filtering: All user input should be validated and filtered on both the client and server sides to prevent malicious code execution, injection attacks, or unauthorized data access.
-Proper validation and sanitization techniques, such as input whitelisting and input parameter validation, should be employed to ensure the integrity of API requests.
+4. Input Validation and Filtering: Every input that comes from the user should be sanitized and filtered both in the client and server side so as to avoid code execution and injection or getting unauthorized access to data.
+To achieve valuable APIs, input whitelisting and input parameter validation procedures should be used as a gesture to validate the API requests appropriately.

 8. Common API Challenges